mohammadarif87/tv-app-test-game/README.md

-# Nexus QA Playground
+# Nexus QA TV Test Game

-A tiny single-page game where users tap hotspots on a mock TV app screenshot to find 10 mistakes within 30 seconds and 11 taps.
+A page game where users tap hotspots on a mock TV app screenshot to find 10 mistakes within a time limit and/or tap limit.

 ## Run
 Just open `index.html` in a browser (no build needed).
 On macOS you can run a quick local server: